Opal: Multimodal Image Generation for News Illustration: Discussion

-However, the results from Study 2 on RQ2 measuring cognitive load illustrate a trade-off: if users are presented with too many options without the ability to control for how generic or specific they are, the suggestions add to their cognitive load and induce choice paralysis.
-If users are presented with too few options, they are stuck with recalling and working through brute force trial and error.
-It could be as simple as controlling the number of suggestions returned, but it could also as complex as crafting the prompt engineering to be more context and user dependent, so we present these as lines of future work to consider.
+In future systems where AI generations are even faster to produce, users can greatly benefit from seeing even more generations so long as they are not burdened by the creation or curation of those options.
+Our results measuring cognitive load illustrate an important trade-off: if users are presented with too many prompt suggestions without the ability to control for how generic or specific they are, the add added to their cognitive load and induce choice paralysis.
+Reducing cognitive load could be as simple as controlling the number of suggestions returned or as complex as crafting the prompt engineering to be more contextual and user dependent.
+The most important thing is to prevent users from seeing large amounts of random or unsatisfying results.
+Overall, generating more gives users better outcomes when they are exploring and understanding generative capabilities.